A knife is an eminent kitchen tool. It is equally significant for an avid chef as for a person prepping food at home.

 Granite is the top choice for countertops in modern homes.
 The sheen surface, admirable design, and sophisticated appeal of granite make it the perfect choice for kitchen remodeling.

-Yet again, granite can destroy the knives as fast as marble and glass chopping boards.
+Yet again, granite can destroy knives as fast as marble and glass chopping boards.
 Moreover, the material can lose its zeal due to acid erosion.

 - Charismatic appearance